javad-sheikh/Academic-Homepage/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-As a doctoral student with a deep interest in machine learning and deep learning, I specialize in developing innovative solutions for complex problems, focusing on computer vision and time series analysis.
-With hands-on experience in building and deploying ML and DL models, I aim to bridge the gap between cutting-edge research and real-world applications, contributing to fields that benefit from data-driven insights.
-I have also contributed to major EU-funded projects, including AI-ARC and EIS, collaborating with interdisciplinary teams to advance AI applications in the maritime and mining industries.
+I’m a Machine Learning Engineer with a strong background in deep learning, currently pursuing a doctorate in Information and Communication Technology.
+My expertise lies in developing and deploying machine learning solutions, with a particular focus on computer vision and time series analysis.
+I’ve worked on projects involving satellite imagery, medical imaging, and mobile AI applications—translating complex research into practical, real-world tools.
+I’ve contributed to EU-funded research initiatives like AI-ARC and EIS, collaborating with interdisciplinary teams to apply AI in the maritime and mining sectors.
+Passionate about bridging theory and practice, I aim to build intelligent systems that are both innovative and impactful.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/JavadSheikhCV.pdf" "newtab" >}}Curriculum vitae{{< /staticref >}}.